samarabbas/temporal-documentation-legacy/docs/11_search.md

 Note that **Keyword** and **String** are concepts taken from Elasticsearch.
 Each word in a **String** is considered a searchable keyword.
 For a UUID, that can be problematic as Elasticsearch will index each portion of the UUID separately.
 To have the whole string considered as a searchable keyword, use the **Keyword** type.

-For example, key RunID with value "2dd29ab7-2dd8-4668-83e0-89cae261cfb1"
+For example, key RunId with value "2dd29ab7-2dd8-4668-83e0-89cae261cfb1"

-- as a **Keyword** will only be matched by RunID = "2dd29ab7-2dd8-4668-83e0-89cae261cfb1" (or in the future with [regular expressions](https://github.com/uber/cadence/issues/1137))
+- as a **Keyword** will only be matched by RunId = "2dd29ab7-2dd8-4668-83e0-89cae261cfb1" (or in the future with [regular expressions](https://github.com/uber/cadence/issues/1137))
-- as a **String** will be matched by RunID =  "2dd8", which may cause unwanted matches
+- as a **String** will be matched by RunId =  "2dd8", which may cause unwanted matches

 **Note:** String type can not be used in Order By query.